 |Has Nested in Park|

-Blue Jays are common year-round residents in the Washington metro area, and they breed every year at Monticello Park.
+Blue Jays are common year-round residents in the Washington metro area, and they breed at Monticello Park.

 Where to See Them in the Park

-Blue Jays are active, noisy birds, so you should see one every time you come to the park in the spring.
+Blue Jays are active, noisy birds, so you should see one if you visit the park in the spring.
 They often stay close to the ground, and they frequently go into the stream to bathe and drink.

 Their wing and tail feathers have black barring and are a brighter blue than their back feathers.

-They sometimes go into the stream to gather mud and other materials for their nest.
-At Monticello, some of the nests are in bushes near eye level, although Blue Jays often build their nests higher in trees.
+Blue Jays sometimes go into the stream to gather mud and other materials for their nest.
+At Monticello, some of their nests are in bushes near eye level, although they also build nests higher in trees.